tommcdo/kohana-twig/README.md

 	$this->response->body($twig);

 Your Twig files can also references other templates by name, which will be located using the cascading filesystem.
+Note that the extension of the twig file is omitted.
+In the following Twig template example, a file called `template.html` would be located in the cascading filesystem.

+	{% extends "template" %}

 For more information on Twig templates, see [Twig for Template Designers][5]